Common Bounce Messages

 06. Error 503 Valid RCPT command must precede DATA

-Explanation: If you do not properly authenticate your SMTP (outgoing mail) connection then this error can occur while sending emails.
+• If you do not properly authenticate your SMTP (outgoing mail) connection then this error can occur while sending emails.
 In order to resolve this issue you would need to enable SMTP authentication.
-You can consider following screenshot that how can you enable SMTP authentication in Outlook 2010.
+You can consider above screenshot that how can you enable SMTP authentication in Outlook.

 07. The mail server detected your message as spam and has prevented delivery